The Mayo Victims

 Born and reared in Bridge Street (now Tolan Street), Gerald was the youngest of a family of 11 children.
-After completing his studies at St. Muredach’s College, Ballina, he moved to Dublin to study wireless telegraphy at Atlantic College.
+After completing his studies at St. Muredach’s College, Ballina, where he was among the first intake of students in September 1906, he moved to Dublin to study wireless telegraphy at Atlantic College.

 First employed as a radio officer on board ocean-going ships, he later served in the British Merchant Navy cargo vessels, especially during the final year of the First World War.
 As an experienced wireless operator, he graduated to transport and passenger ships.
 In 1932, he married his next-door neighbour, Jenny Melvin, daughter of shopkeeper Martin and his wife Ann “Nannie” (née Lynch from Hill Street).

 Gerald suffered from asthma and bronchitis and spent several months at home in 1939 recovering from a respiratory illness before returning to his duties just as the Battle of the Atlantic was beginning to take its toll on the merchant navy.